Use Electronic Media

-Thanks to the wide variety of electronic media available, you can broadcast your message quickly, widely, and often in full color.
+Thanks to the wide variety of media available, you can broadcast your message quickly, widely, and often in full color.
 The wealth of media choices also enables you to match the channel to your particular message.
 Whichever platform you choose, keep your message simple, consistent with your library’s message--if you are working as an independent group--and the same across all platforms you use.
-When appropriate, remember to crosspost!
+When appropriate on electronic media, remember to crosspost!

 Facebook